 This module builds on the knowledge acquired in the Introduction to Technique.
 It includes more details on shooting technique and a further evolution of the drills and skills used to support the development of good shooting technique.
 You’ll learn the importance of using a progression of resistance, intensity, and feedback in your coaching.
 You’ll also learn how to use photos and video to analyse archery technique.

-This day will give you an opportunity to practice you coaching skills on real life archers under the supervision of your coach developer.
+This day will give you an opportunity to practise your coaching skills on real life archers under the supervision of your coach developer.

 Covers the selection of a first competition standard recurve bow, how to set it up, how to tune that bow to the archer, and includes some practical opportunity to try some tuning.